Cultural Namibia: Self-Drive

 Activities

-• Included Visit traditionally living Himba tribes
+• Included Visit traditional Himba tribes

 • Included Search for the elusive desert elephants